 How Do I Go to Vidhisha or Bhelsa or Besnagar?

-Vidhisha city is at around 60 kilometers from Bhopal city, the capital of the state of Madhya Pradesh.
+Vidhisha city is around 60 kilometers from Bhopal city, the state capital of Madhya Pradesh.
 It is situated at a distance of around 9 kilometers from Sanchi.

 Bhopal airport is the nearest airport to Vidhisha city.